Kauli Vaast: Career

 Vaast is a three-time WSL European Junior Champion (2017, 2019, and 2020).

 In 2019, Vaast was victorious against Hawaiian surfer Tyler Newton at the 2019 Tahiti Pro Trials, winning a wildcard appearance at Tahiti Pro Teahupo'o 2019.
 There, he advanced to the Round of 16, where he was defeated by Jérémy Florès.

 Vaast placed second in the Outerknown Tahiti Pro 2022, behind Miguel Pupo.

 In 2023, he made his first WQS win in Morocco, at the Rip Curl Pro Search Taghazout Bay.

 Vaast qualified for the 2024 Olympics at the 2023 ISA World Surfing Games, defeating Spanish surfer Gonzalo Gutiérrez to claim the European slot.

 As a replacement for Ítalo Ferreira, who withdrew due to injury, Vaast placed fifth in the SHISEIDO Tahiti Pro 2023, behind Leonardo Fioravanti.

 At the 2024 ISA World Surfing Games, Vaast won the bronze medal, placing behind Gabriel Medina and Ramzi Boukhiam.

 Vaast won the 2024 Paris Summer Olympics men's shortboard event.

+In the 2025 Challenger Series, Vaast achieved his first-ever qualification to compete in the Championship Tour of 2026 World Surf League, finishing in first place overall in this event.